 Here are what homeowners have to say about their experience using Tesla.

 “I had some previous issues in the past but I have seen much improvement.
-Most recently, my service appointment was handled efficiently and the staff were professional, and very helpful.” — Jeremiah O., Sep.
-19, 2020, on BBB
+Most recently, my service appointment was handled efficiently and the staff were professional, and very helpful.” — Jeremiah O., via BBB

 “Tesla Advisor and support are non-responsive and their customer support is terrible!
 Won’t return your call or respond to your inquiries.
 Only response you get is we’ve created a trouble ticket and someone will call you within 24 hours.
-No calls, no response.” — Braulio B., May 15, 2023, on BBB
+No calls, no response.” — Braulio B., via BBB

 Our Conclusion

-If both companies service your home’s address, we suggest you get a quote from both, plus one from a third company.
-Obtaining three solar quotes will help you accurately compare the typical offerings and pricing for your home.
+If both companies service your home’s address, we suggest you get a quote from both and include a third solar company.
+This lets you compare pricing and typical offerings for your home and find the most efficient solar system for you.

 Is Sunrun more expensive than Tesla?